asmodeus812/nvim-fuzzymatch/README.md

 By default the Select module provides a built-in previewers similarly to the Select actions.
 These previewers also make use of the same table format for their entries as described above, more precisely the `Command and Buffer previewers`.
-However a user defined previewer can also be created, would give much more control over how an entry from the stream is displayed> As shown below a previewer that can display or preview lua tables and strings called `EchoPreviewer`
+However a user defined previewer can also be created, would give much more control over how an entry from the stream is displayed.
+As shown below a previewer that can display or preview lua tables and strings called `EchoPreviewer`

 ```lua